VishalThakur290/static-website-template/README.md

 This is free to use.
 If you like this template just star this repository.

+Note* :- The logo is used from "indegene.com" website for demo purpose.

 follow me for more information via :-
 1. Website :- https://vishalthakur.simdif.com/